SirrorsMoore1975/SirrorsMoore1975/Documents/YOUCODECOULDKILL/README.md

 - __Machine Factor__ : the language might be a legacy programming language, the scripts might have exceeded the original purposes or limits.

-- __Netural Factor__ : a nuisance that neither caused by human, machine or known facts, but it is such a cause, such as an Act of God, that which is unavoidable and nothing can be done to prevent it from happening
+- __Netural Factor__ : a nuisance that neither caused by human, machine or known facts, but it is such a cause that, such as an Act of God, a situation that no reasonable person could have make any precaution to prevent it from happening or can predict it will happen.

+# Can we avoid those errors
 We are human, we do not know everything, we make mistakes, but sometime this kind of negligence can also cause damages to us or others and even in the cause of human life.

 Back in the 90s, we have Y2K problem (now we are close to another UNIX timestamp limit)